RahulSDeshpande/tyriar.github.io/_posts/2014-03-14-enabling-the-new-and-improved-shares-on-google-plus.md

 ## What's new?

-When sharing a page, instead of the normal share style:
+When sharing a page, instead of the regular old style shares.

 {% include post-image.html class="center-aligned" alt="The normal style Google+ shares" src="/images/2014/03/14/normal-share.png" %}

-It is now possible to get full-sized images and descriptions in the Google+ share:
+It is now possible to include full-sized images and descriptions as well.

 {% include post-image.html class="center-aligned" alt="The new, richer Google+ shares" src="/images/2014/03/14/rich-share.png" %}